-HELL IS US is good
+HELL IS US is unique and creative, but very flawed

 HELL IS US is another one of those games that just caught my eye with what little I saw about it.
 Some posters, a few video clips here and there, and I already decided that I was gonna give it a try.
 Even the name is intriguing: HELL IS US.
 Cool.